Diazblack/todo_wizard/README.md

 Join the adventure and wave your wand over your to-do list with TodoWizard! 🧙‍♂️✨

 # Installation
-Follow the instructions to install Elixir 1.16-opt-26 [here](https://elixir-lang.org/install.html) If you have a different version of elixir installed, I recommend to use asdf for version management. for more information visit [asdf](https://asdf-vm.com/guide/getting-started.html)
+Follow the instructions to install Elixir 1.16-opt-26 [Elixir Lang Org Page](https://elixir-lang.org/install.html) If you have a different version of Elixir installed, I recommend using asdf for version management.
+For more information visit [asdf homepage](https://asdf-vm.com/guide/getting-started.html)

 # Run the app
 To start your Phoenix server:

   * Run `mix setup` to install and setup dependencies
   * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`
-  * To connect with the API, is necessary to make HTTT request to you local endpoint http://localhost:4000/api/v1/
+  * To connect with the API, is necessary to make HTTP request to your local endpoint http://localhost:4000/api/v1/
 # Endpoints

 ## Users
-Endpoint to registrate user information
+Endpoint to register user information

 ### Create
-Send a http request to POST `http://localhost:4000/api/v1/users` with the following JSON data
+Send an HTTP request to POST `http://localhost:4000/api/v1/users` with the following JSON data

 ```json
 {